 Introverted Feeling (Fi) is among the least understood of the eight personality functions.
-It serves as the dominant function for INFPs and ISFPs, as well as the auxiliary function for ENFPs and ESFPs.
+It serves as the dominant function for the INFP and ISFP, as well as the auxiliary function for the ENFP and ESFP.
 In this post, we will work to illuminate the nature of Introverted Feeling (Fi), comparing and contrasting it with related functions, including Introverted Thinking (Ti), Introverted Intuition (Ni), and Extraverted Feeling (Fe).

 What is Introverted Feeling (Fi)?

 Introverted Feeling is an introverted Judging function.
 Like the other introverted functions, Fi is characteristically intensive rather than extensive.
 More specifically, it is focused on navigating and managing the FP’s personal feelings, tastes, and values.
 Rather than distributing its feelings and energies across a breadth of individuals (as Fe does), Fi concentrates its gaze on the self or the “subject.”
 This is why it is often described as “subjective.”

 If Fi involves an inner intensity of feeling or attention to feelings, it is reasonable to ask what sorts of things are stimulating to Fi.
 In other words, what provokes emotional responses and reactions in FP types?
 Although there a certainly myriad things that can impact Fi emotions, FPs seem particularly affected by children (especially their own), animals, music, novels, injustices, and the sick and needy.
 They seem particularly moved by those who can’t help themselves—those with special needs, the disabled, impoverished, and, of course, children and animals.
 All of these things, be they good or bad, can invigorate Fi and are consequently perceived as meaningful to FP types.